12 Great Reasons to Join Chapter One!

 8) We have a “What’s new at the NAWCC Library” segment at every meeting.
 This program introduces to the membership all new Horological books, pamphlets and articles acquired by the Library, the largest and most comprehensive research facility in the United States.

-9) We sponsor two $500 scholarships each year to students perusing studies in horology.
+9) We sponsor two $500 scholarships each year to students pursuing studies in horology.
 These scholarships are awarded to persons of all ages and in any accredited course or school of horology.

-10) Philadelphia Chapter One Meetings provide an excellent opportunity for those interested in Clocks and Watches in any form to interact and commune with two to three hundred of their fellow enthusiasts during the Mart and over a sit down buffet luncheon.
+10) Philadelphia Chapter One Meetings provide an excellent opportunity for those interested in Clocks and Watches in any form to interact and commune with 100 – 150 of their fellow enthusiasts during the Mart and over a sit down buffet luncheon.

 11) Our Chapter sponsors larger venues for bringing clock and watch buyers and sellers together for the benefit of the professional as well as the amateur collector.
 These larger venues often contain 300 to 400 tables.